The Walking Dead: The Ride: Safety

 Since becoming The Walking Dead: The Ride, the ride's minimum height was increased from 1.2m to 1.4m, although the ride and its restraints have not changed in any way to merit this; the change is to assist with the recommended age restriction of 13+.

 Both seats in a row must be occupied as the design of the restraints mean that a lone rider in a row could slide out.
 Where feasible, a live actor "zombie" will fill empty spaces and attempt to scare their seat neighbour as the ride goes around, particularly at the on-ride photo.

+Accident

+On 6th of June 2000, Surrey Ambulance Service received a report that a passenger had fallen in excess of 20 feet from the ride.
+A boy was ejected from the train when it stopped on one of the block brakes.
+Rather than being caused by a ride fault, it was believed the boy managed to stand up.
+He sustained lacerations to both shins and a minor head injury.